Explainable Identification of Dementia from Transcripts using Transformer Networks: Analysis of the Language used in Control and Dementia groups

 \subsection{Explainability - Error Analysis}

 In this section, we employ LIME \cite{ribeiro2016should} (using 5000 samples) to explain the predictions made by our best performing model, namely BERT, and shed more light regarding the differences in language between AD and non-AD patients.
+More specifically, LIME generates local explanations for any machine learning classifier by introducing an interpretable model, which is trained on data generated through observing differences in the classification performance when removing tokens from the input string.

-Examples of explanations generated by LIME are illustrated in Figures \ref{fig:a}-\ref{fig:d}.
-More specifically, Figure \ref{fig:a} illustrates two transcripts, whose ground-truth label is dementia, while our model predicts them as belonging to non-AD patients.
-Figure \ref{fig:b} refers to transcripts with both ground-truth label and prediction corresponding to dementia.
-In Figure \ref{fig:c}, two transcripts are presented, whose prediction is control and true label is control too.
-Finally, Figure \ref{fig:d} illustrates transcripts, which are misclassified.
+Examples of explanations generated by LIME are illustrated in Figs. \ref{fig:a}-\ref{fig:d}.
+More specifically, Fig. \ref{fig:a} illustrates two transcripts, whose ground-truth label is dementia, while our model predicts them as belonging to non-AD patients.
+Fig. \ref{fig:b} refers to transcripts with both ground-truth label and prediction corresponding to dementia.
+In Fig. \ref{fig:c}, two transcripts are presented, whose prediction is control and true label is control too.
+Finally, Fig. \ref{fig:d} illustrates transcripts, which are misclassified.
 The ground-truth is control, whereas the prediction is dementia.
 Moreover, as one can observe, each token has been assigned a colour, either blue or orange.
 To be more precise, the blue colour indicates which tokens are indicative of the control group, whilst the orange colour indicates tokens, which are used mainly by AD patients.
 The more intense the colours are, the more important these tokens are towards the final classification of the transcript.

-As one can easily observe in Figure \ref{fig:b}, tokens belonging to the UH pos-tag, such as yeah and oh, are identified as important for the dementia class by our best performing model.
+As one can easily observe in Fig. \ref{fig:b}, tokens belonging to the UH pos-tag, such as yeah and oh, are identified as important for the dementia class by our best performing model.
 Moreover, personal pronouns (she, they) and verbs in the past tense (got, had) are also indicative of dementia.
 Also, our model considers the token "here", which corresponds to the RB pos-tag, indicative of the dementia class.
 These findings are consistent with the ones in Section \ref{explain_features}, where we have found that PRP, VBD, UH pos-tags as well as the unigram "here" are significantly correlated with the dementia class.
 In addition, our model identifies the repetition of token "and" as important for the dementia class.
 This finding agrees with previous research works \cite{karlekar-etal-2018-detecting}, where the word "and" indicates a short answer and burst of speech.